Where in the cell does glycolysis occur? | Channels for Pearson+

 Understand the process of glycolysis: Glycolysis is the first step in the breakdown of glucose to extract energy for cellular metabolism.

-Differentiate between cellular locations: The cytoplasm is the gel-like substance within the cell membrane, distinct from organelles like the nucleus, mitochondria, and endoplasmic reticulum.
+Differentiate between cellular locations: The nucleus is where DNA is housed and RNA is synthesized, the endoplasmic reticulum is involved in protein and lipid synthesis, and the mitochondria is where the citric acid cycle and oxidative phosphorylation occur.

-Recognize the role of the cytoplasm: The cytoplasm provides the necessary environment for glycolysis enzymes to function and facilitate the conversion of glucose.
+Recognize the role of the cytoplasm: The cytoplasm provides the necessary environment and components for glycolysis to proceed, including glucose and the enzymes needed for the reactions.

-Review the options given: Among the options provided (Endoplasmic Reticulum, Nucleus, Mitochondria, Cytoplasm), the correct location for glycolysis is the cytoplasm.
+Conclude that glycolysis occurs in the cytoplasm, as it is the site where glucose is converted into pyruvate, generating ATP and NADH in the process.

 Watch next